James-VT/MS1_Handleigh_Hall/README.md

 * Background image on the Find Us page is an open-source image.
 [Photo by Randy Fath on Unsplash.](https://unsplash.com/photos/TUXrJZCNHbU)

+## Discover page
+* Back ground image on the Discover page is an open-source image.
+[Photo by Annie Spratt on Unsplash.](https://unsplash.com/photos/GWCvnsMtiBg)

 ## Facilities page
 * Background image on the Facilities page is an open-source image.
 [Photo by Suhyeon Choi on Unsplash.](https://unsplash.com/photos/4Ia348kvX7A)